-The resident must apply in writing for a reduction of water consumption charges due to a concealed leak using the "Application for Adjustment of Water Consumption" form as specified by the council (Attachment 1).
+The resident must apply in writing for a reduction of water consumption charges due to a concealed leak using the "Application for Adjustment of Water Consumption" form as specified by Council (Attachment 1).
 The application must outline the location and circumstances of the concealed leak, including the conditions to be met under section 5.2 of this policy and complete all sections of the form.

-The application must be made to the council for relief within thirty (30) calendar days of the water leak notice or the resident becoming aware of a possible water leak via Council notification.
-The Council will only accept one application per property per financial year.
+The application must be made to Council for relief within thirty (30) calendar days of the water leak notice or the resident becoming aware of a possible water leak via Council notification.
+If the resident is unable to have the leak repaired within the thirty (30) days they should inform Council and subject to reasonable grounds this provision may be extended.

+Council will only accept one application per property per financial year.